Utah HOA Law — Homeowner and Association Governance

 Available until 9 PM

 Homeowners Associations have broad powers over properties in planned communities — but those powers have limits.
 HOAs must follow their own governing documents and Utah law.
 When an HOA improperly fines a homeowner, enforces rules selectively, fails to maintain common areas, or exceeds its authority, homeowners have legal options.
-We represent both homeowners disputing HOA actions and HOAs seeking to enforce their rights.
+We represent both homeowners navigating HOA issues and HOAs seeking to understand and fulfill their obligations.

-Improper fines and assessments, failure to enforce CC&Rs against other residents while enforcing them against you, refusal to approve reasonable modifications, failure to maintain common areas, selective enforcement, and improper foreclosure for unpaid dues are among the most common HOA disputes we handle.
+Improper fines and assessments, failure to enforce CC&Rs consistently, refusal to approve reasonable modifications, failure to maintain common areas, selective enforcement, and improper lien actions for unpaid dues are among the most common HOA issues we handle.

 Utah HOA Law Framework